2019 Western Illinois Leathernecks football team

 The 2019 Western Illinois Leathernecks football team represented Western Illinois University in the 2019 NCAA Division I FCS football season.
 They were led by second-year head coach Jared Elliott and played their home games at Hanson Field.
 They were a member of the Missouri Valley Football Conference (MVFC).
 They finished the season 1–11, 1–7 in MVFC play to finish in a two-way tie for ninth place.

-Previous season

-The Leathernecks finished the 2018 season 5–6, 4–4 in MVFC play to finish in fifth place.

 Preseason

 MVFC poll

 In the MVFC preseason poll released on July 29, 2019, the Leathernecks were predicted to finish in eighth place.

 Preseason All–MVFC team

 The Leathernecks had one player selected to the preseason all-MVFC team.